 'Carpet' selected as Material Type and a texture applied

-The Height and Height Variation Settings title is amended with Carpet when Carpet is selected as the Type in the Material Editor.
+The Height and Height Variation Settings title is amended with Carpet when Carpet is selected as the Type in the Material Editor, otherwise these controls function in the same way as the Grass height controls.

 There are several parameters that can be adjusted in relation to the Enscape Water material.